maeveupton/reslr/README.md

 `reslr` is a package designed to account for measurement errors within commonly used models (e.g. linear regression, change-point regression, Integrated Gaussian process regression, splines, generalised additive models) for examining data in time and space.
 The package has the ability to utilise data derived from paleoenvironmental reconstructions such as examining relative sea level (RSL) over time and space.

-There are a variety of different statistical model types available to the user, all within a Bayesian Framework, and they uses Gibbs sampling and Markov Chain Monte Carlo (MCMC) algoritms via the Just Another Gibbs Sample (JAGS) software.
+There are a variety of different statistical model types available to the user, all within a Bayesian Framework, and they uses Gibbs sampling and Markov Chain Monte Carlo (MCMC) algorithms via the Just Another Gibbs Sample (JAGS) software.
 To download the JAGS package use this [link](https://sourceforge.net/projects/mcmc-jags/).

 A practical example of the package can be found here: